 Good news for international students studying in the UK.
-The UK government is reinstating the popular post-study work (PSW) visa in autumn 2020.
-This will allow students to remain in the country for up to two years after graduation.
+The UK government has reinstated the popular post-study work (PSW) visa.
+This will allow students to remain in the country for up to 2 years after graduation.

 The "graduate route" visa is available for all international students who have completed an undergraduate or higher course study at an approved higher-education institution.

 The UK is a popular destination for overseas students looking for an opportunity to get a top-notch education in a multicultural environment.
 It's home to 3 of the top 10 universities in the world, and UK-issued degrees are internationally recognised.